Course

 Basic concepts and theoretical frameworks

-Students will learn basic introduction on the terms and concepts needed for critical analysis and understanding of language and culture.
+Students will be introduced to the terms and concepts needed for critical analysis and understanding of language and culture.

 - The nature and definition of language and culture